• Multi-billionaire funder of leftwing causes and groups

 • advocating the legalization of marijuana

-To view a list of others that support the George Soros foregoing agendas, click here.
+To view a list of many of the more important Soros donees that support the foregoing agendas, click here.

 Moreover, there are numerous “secondary” or “indirect” affiliates of the Soros network.
 These include organizations which do not receive direct funding from Soros and OSI, but which are funded by one or more organizations that do.
 These secondary affiliates also include groups that work collaboratively or synergistically with Soros-funded entities.
 To view a list of some of these organizations, click here.